choderalab/yank/docs/examples/p-xylene-explicit.rst

 #.
 A Hamiltonian Replica Exchange simulation is run
 #.
 The process is repeated for the solvent simulation

-During the simulation you will see that one iteration propogates, then YANK attempts Hamiltonian replica exchange which you see as a large table of energies.
+During the simulation you will see that one iteration propagates, then YANK attempts Hamiltonian replica exchange which you see as a large table of energies.
 The swap statistics are then shown showing how many times two replicas exchanged with one another and finally some timing information (how much longer we expect the simulation to take and so on).